 While shooting the dogfight, a plane clips the camera mounted on Hughes' plane, and brown film spews out.
 Brown is the hue of undeveloped color film.
 Hell's Angels was shot in black and white; the hue of undeveloped black and white film is either gray or blue.
 In the next shot the camera mounted on the plane is undamaged.

 It is not certain that Howard Hughes had any of his germ phobias prior to either the crash of the XF-11 or the congressional hearings.
 However, according to Faith Domergue's autobiography, Hughes began to display the bizarre behavior that would typify his later years as early as 1942.

 When Howard arrives at the Hepburns', and the dog greets him, there is a visible laser pointer on the dog's head, indicating that the dog followed the laser to Howard's body rather than actually greeting him.

 In a shot with the Hercules aircraft in the background, a painter is seen applying paint to the nose-area of the aircraft with a paint roller.
 The roller passes past the section that he is supposed to be painting.

-When Howard Hughes is staring at his hands in the projection room he raises them to be illuminated by the light of the projector in a close-up, but in the subsequent long shot, although his hands are still in the light, there are no shadows of the hands on the screen.
+When Hughes is staring at his hands in the projection room he raises them to be illuminated by the light of the projector in a close-up, but in the subsequent long shot, although his hands are still in the light, there are no shadows of the hands on the screen.

-As Howard Hughes gets the idea to build a single-wing plane out of the bi-plane, Odie smashes the support holding up its upper wing with a beam.
+As Hughes gets the idea to build a single-wing plane out of the bi-plane, Odie smashes the support holding up its upper wing with a beam.
 But the upper wing is already broken, with a covering laid over the joint.